lukasbm/model_metamers_pytorch/README.md

 - fixed software environment (conda) to be more reproducible
 - numerous bug fixes
 - numerous code style fixes and formatting
+- include some setup and run configurations for PyCharm (`.idea/runConfigurations`)

 -------